KnutAM/FerriteAssembly.jl/docs/src/UserAPI/Assemblers.md

 In addition to assembling system matrices and vectors, much of the internal code can be reused to create quite efficient integration of values, given a solution vector (and potentially state variables) The general workflow assumes that [`setup_assembly`](@ref) has already been called, and that a solution vector is available.
-Then, it is possible to call [`doassemble!`](@ref) with an `Integrator` to obtain the integrated value.
+Then, it is possible to call [`doassemble!`](@ref) with an integrator to obtain the integrated value.
 The following integrators are implemented
 ```@docs
+SimpleIntegrator
 Integrator
 ```